 Practice with a digital incident.
 This way you immediately see how efficiently and adequately your organization can suppress an incident.
 The IT, communication and management departments (and perhaps other departments in your organization) will always be involved in an incident.
 In this way they can prepare and know where the bottlenecks lie for a future incident.

 We have just found out: 75% of the attacks come through virus scanners and 46% of the organizations did not get back any files from their own backup.
 2,244 ransomware attacks take place every day.
 Those are hefty numbers!

 Ransomware is a huge problem and does most of the damage online.
-That is why Infosequre developed an anti-ransomware kit with all the tools you need to detect and resolve both technical and human vulnerabilities.
+That is why Infosequre developed a ransomware reselience training that inspires your employees to detect and resolve both technical and human vulnerabilities.